Are you the kind of hiker who feels naked without their trekking poles?

 Another great thing about trekking poles is that you can use them to signal for help.
 They can make you more visible from a distance.
 Cross them and form an overhead X to tell people not to go further down the path.
 You can also use them to write or spell out SOS signals on the ground.

-People used to think that trekking poles are nothing more than fancy accessories, but that’s clearly a thing of the past.
+People used to think that trekking poles were nothing more than fancy accessories, but that’s clearly a thing of the past.
 Today, more and more people are using trekking poles to have a safer and more enjoyable hike.

 Trekking poles help you immensely by improving your balance, weight distribution and posture.
 They also take the pressure off your knees and back.
 In the long run, trekking poles can help your joints stay healthy and allow you to keep hiking, hopefully until your later years.